serraedoardo/Process-Run-Time/README.md

 # Process-Run-Time
-Python script that cam monitor any process run time
+Python script that can monitor any process run time on windows.